 Jamie Jordan; Volunteer, the main inspiration for the warm places for the homeless!

-My name is Melissa Slone and I serve as the current Executive Director of Madison Home.
+My name is Melissa Slone and I serve as Assistant Director of Madison Home.
 I have over 15 years of experience in the field of Social Services, which includes an extensive background in IDD Services, Child and Family Services, and Substance Abuse.
 My role at Madison Home involves many responsibilities including writing and implementing policies and procedures, implementing safety protocols, overseeing our various services and programs, and serving as a liaison between our shelter, community members/organizations, emergency personnel and our local government.
 Being a part of this organization has been a blessing and I’m committed to showing our unhoused population and most vulnerable community members the love of Christ.

 We are Jill and David Silver, volunteers with Madison Home since the early planning stages, three years ago.